hujiayu0211/ESG-Disclosure-and-Investment-Efficiency/README.md

 ## License

 This project is released under the MIT License.
-See LICENSE.md for more details.
+See LICENSE for more details.